Reginald LeBorg: Inner Sanctum Mystery series

-”Program” director
+"Program" director

 Universal typically assigned LeBorg to direct program pictures.
-His acumen for delivering these “on time and under budget” was prized at Universal, and LeBorg was ranked a “house director.”
+His acumen for delivering these "on time and under budget" was prized at Universal, and LeBorg was ranked a "house director."
 As such, LeBorg performed in a two-tier system, in which studios offered a double-feature per theatre showing: a higher budget production, followed by a low-budget program.
-Biographer Dixon notes the implications for LeBorg's artistic aspirations as a filmmaker:
+Biographer Wheeler Winston Dixon notes the implications for LeBorg's artistic aspirations as a filmmaker:

-Because of his unremitting efficiency on the set, Reginald LeBorg in a sense worked against his own best interests - he was never given a real ‘A’ picture because he was so indispensable to the ‘B’ unit.”
+Because of his unremitting efficiency on the set, Reginald LeBorg in a sense worked against his own best interests - he was never given a real 'A' picture because he was so indispensable to the 'B' unit."

 LeBorg was an avid screenplay writer, spending months or more developing projects, only to have studio executives reject the material after encouraging his efforts.
-Film historian Wheeler Winston Dixon notes that LeBorg was well aware of the mediocrity of the scripts he was offered.
+Dixon notes that LeBorg was well aware of the mediocrity of the scripts he was offered.
 Nonetheless, LeBorg was serious-minded in his efforts to make the most of the material within the imposed financial and time constraints.

 San Diego, I Love You (1944): An opportunity to escape his low-budget B movie projects materialized when LeBorg was allowed to film a comedy based on a screenplay written in part by Ruth McKenney, author of My Sister Eileen (1938).
 San Diego, I Love You (1944) was LeBorg's biggest budget film to date.
 LeBorg adroit handling of the material and the actors, including Louise Allbritton, Edward Everett Horton and famous silent film star Buster Keaton, promised to be a success.
 Universal, however, was unwilling to invest in an outstanding comic talent for the lead male role (LeBorg had requested Cary Grant), and Universal failed to adequately promote the film.
-The production stalled at the box office, and LeBorg returned to making “B” films.
+The production stalled at the box office, and LeBorg returned to making "B" films.
 In retrospect, LeBorg regarded San Diego, I Love You as the work of which he was most proud.

 The quality of LeBorg's script offerings subsequently declined, reflecting Universal's low opinion of his recent efforts.
 After completing Destiny (1944) LeBorg rebelled against the front office, demanding better resources and scripts.
-Universal responded with an “unambitious programmer,” imposing a budget and cast that resulted in Honeymoon Ahead (1945).
+Universal responded with an "unambitious programmer," imposing a budget and cast that resulted in Honeymoon Ahead (1945).
 Though completing the film with dispatch, LeBorg repeated his request for better material, and Universal dismissed him from the studio.